 How will we know that you’ve received our grant application?

 When you submit your application to BCF, the Grants Manager will contact you to confirm we have received it.

-In order to protect the health of our staff, volunteers, and neighbors, BCF offices are closed to the public through April 3, 2020.
+In order to protect the health of our staff, volunteers, and neighbors, BCF offices are currently closed to the public.
+Details about our office reopening will be available soon.
 For our volunteers, please note that all BCF meetings will occur virtually via Zoom.

 Grants from BCF’s Designated Funds have been disbursed on schedule, and review of Community Grants will proceed along the normal timeline.